devsecops-workshop/workshop-guide/content/15-runtime-security/_index.md

 - **Red Hat Package Manager Execution**

-In the **ACS Portal**, go to **Platform Configuration->System Policies**, search for the policies by e.g. typing `policy` and then `red hat` into the filter.
+In the **ACS Portal**, go to **Platform Configuration->Policies**, search for the policies by e.g. typing `policy` and then `red hat` into the filter.
 Open the policy detail view by clicking it and have a look at what they do.

 {{% notice tip %}}
 You can use the included policies as they are but you can always e.g. clone and adapt them to your needs or write completely new ones.